 - Closed-cell spray foam

-The next step when converting a camper van is to install the sub-floor and then lay the floor boards on top.
+When converting a camper van, the next step is to install the subfloor and lay the floorboards on top.

 When adding the top floor layer, you have multiple materials to choose from: